Who we are

 For Engage users: we will only send your data back to you, encrypted via the email address you specify for us.
 Your email address may cause your data to be transferred outside the UK or European Economic Area (EEA).

-We will also send your data to your chosen legal representative and your use of certain pilots such as Engage, shall be taken as consent for this step.
+We will also send your data, via email, to your chosen legal representative provided you have not by this point withdrawn your consent to this step.

 Our Website is hosted on servers in the United Kingdom so none of the information that we collect, process or store as a result of this website is transferred outside of the European Economic Area (EEA).